Alan Fletcher

-With a career spanning more than 50 years, he was a profound inspiration to countless designers around the world including myself.
-Upon his death in 2006, obituaries appeared in newspapers and magazines around the world, with the Telegraph Magazine described him as “the most highly regarded graphic designer of his generation, and probably one of the most prolific”.
-This post is a celebration of his work, wit and his seemingly casual ability to blend art, culture and design.
-He remains a greatly missed iconic and influential figure in our industry to this day.
+With a career spanning more than 50 years, the Alan Fletcher was a profound inspiration to me and countless other designers.
+Upon his passing in 2006, obituaries appeared in newspapers and magazines around the world, with the Telegraph Magazine described him as “the most highly regarded graphic designer of his generation, and probably one of the most prolific”.

 A person without imagination is like a teabag without water.

+After teaching English in Barcelona, he returned to London to study at the Royal College of Art between 1953 and 1956.
 He then took up a scholarship at the Yale School of Art and Architecture under Alvin Eisenman, Norman Ives, Herbert Matter, Bradbury Thompson and famous designers Josef Albers and Paul Rand.
-During this period he visited Robert Brownjohn, Ivan Chermayeff and Tom Geismar in New York where he also became friends with the legendary designer Bob Gill.
+During this period he spent time with Robert Brownjohn, Ivan Chermayeff and Tom Geismar in New York where he became friends with designer Bob Gill.

 The early work

 There were two jobs every young designer wanted to do in America at that time,” said Fletcher recalling his time as a student.
-One was to design a front cover for Fortune magazine and the other was to design an institutional advertisement for the Container Corporation.
+One was to design a front cover for Fortune magazine and the other was to design an advertisement for the Container Corporation.

 Fletcher, Forbes, Gill